Genivia/ugrep/README.md

                   displaying the match.
 The line number counter is reset for each file processed.

-           --files
+           --files, -%%
-                  Apply Boolean queries to match files, the opposite of --lines.
-A file matches if all Boolean conditions are satisfied by the lines matched in the file.
-For example, --files -e A --and -e B -e C --andnot -e D matches a file if some lines match `A' and some lines match (`B' or `C') and no line in the file matches `D'.
-May also be specified as --files --bool 'A B|C -D'.
-Option -v cannot be specified with --files.
+                  Boolean file matching mode, the opposite of --lines.
+When combined with option --bool, matches a file if all Boolean conditions are satisfied.
+For example, --files --bool 'A B|C -D' matches a file if some lines match `A', and some lines match either `B' or `C', and no line matches `D'.
 See also options --and, --andnot, --not, --bool and --lines.
+The double short option -%% enables options --files --bool.

            -P, --perl-regexp
                   Interpret PATTERN as a Perl regular expression using PCRE2.
 Note